H.R. 1368: DOE and NASA Interagency Research Coordination Act

 Congress also demands accountability on a firm timeline.
 Not later than two years after enactment, DOE and NASA must report to the House Committee on Science, Space, and Technology; the Senate Committee on Energy and Natural Resources; and the Senate Committee on Commerce, Science, and Transportation.
 That report must cover the details of coordination activities, the impact on the technical capabilities of both agencies, collaborative achievements, future mutually beneficial work specifically including clean energy technologies such as marine energy, and whether the coordination will continue.
 The bill also ties this work to existing legal guardrails, requiring compliance with section 305 and section 306 of the Department of Energy Research and Innovation Act, section 60501 of title 51, sections 403 and 404 of the National Quantum Initiative Act, and the research security rules in subtitle D of title VI of Public Law 117–167.

-What does H.R.
-1368 do?
+What H.R.
+1368 actually does.

 1